-As the partners work to advance projects in the Southwest Corridor Shared Investment Strategy, they should consider other regional plans such as the Regional Trails Plan and the Active Transportation Plan to identify the safest and most interconnected bicycling and walking network possible.
+As the partners work to advance projects in the Southwest Corridor Shared Investment Strategy, they should consider other regional plans such as the Regional Trails Plan and the Active Transportation Plan.
 At the end of the refinement period (in mid-2014), the Southwest Corridor Plan Steering Committee will decide whether to advance a high capacity transit project for further consideration in a Draft Environmental Impact Statement (DEIS) under the National Environmental Policy Act (NEPA).